aaflakiyan/RL-Contact-Rich-Path-following/README.md

 The environment of interest should be cloned, and ROS Topics and ROS services and functionalities should be updated respectively in all the files.

-##TO DO
+# TO DO
-The example simulation environemnt will be added.
+The example simulation environmentt will be added.